prajakta-1527/SmartTrip/README.md

 - Location Sharing : Users can share their live location with others in the group.
 Members will be able to see each other’s location on an interactive map.
 - Location Tracking: Users can set a common spot on the map and track every group member's location
 - Voting for Destinations: Users can suggest destinations and vote on them.
 The app will highlight the most popular choice for easier decision-making.
-- Weather Integration: The app will integrate weather APIs (OpenWeatherMap or Weatherstack) to provide current and forecasted weather conditions for the selected destination.
+- Weather Integration: The app has integrated weather API (OpenWeatherMap) to provide current and forecasted weather conditions for the selected destination.
+- Pinned Locations: In a group, users can pin the recommended locations on map and vote on them.
 - Route Planning: The app will display optimized travel routes using the Google Maps Directions API, offering options for walking, driving, or public transportation, along with estimated travel times and distances.